karan109/Digital-Clock/README.md

 State Logic is described and explained in the code
 # VHDL Design Decisions
-I have designed 2 seperate sub-components
+I have designed 2 seperate sub-components along with the main component:
 1. This returns a clock with a given time period multiple of the master clock (Used to generate a seconds clock (Time period 1 sec) and blink clock (Time period 0.5 sec))
 2. This return the corresponding 7 segment with dot display, given a 4 bit vector (Used to display output)

+In the main architecture,

 6 separate signals are used to store each digit of the hours, minutes and signals at any point of time